-Medicaid agency staff monitor medication management services received by waiver participants annually during on-site certification reviews and also continuously and ongoing in response to complaints.
+SMA staff monitors medication management services received by waiver participants annually during on-site certification reviews and also continuously and ongoing in response to complaints.
 During on-site reviews, the records of participants are reviewed, including documentation of medication management services and physician's orders, as well as Medication Error Reports.
-Medicaid ageny staff verify participants are receiving the medication services they need based on their comprehensive assessment, that physician orders are followed and that medication management services are documented as required.
-Medication Error Reports are reivewed for completeness and accuracy.
-Medicaid agency staff also verify that medication administration is being performed only by licensed nurses.
-Participants and staff may also be interviewed.
-Medicaid agency staff can observe the delivery of medication management services if necesary.
+SMA staff verifies participants are receiving the medication services they need based on their comprehensive assessment, that physician orders are followed and that medication management services are documented as required.
+Medication Error Reports are reviewed for completeness and accuracy.
+SMA staff also verifies that medication administration is performed only by licensed nurses.
+Participants and Supportive Living Program (SLP) provider staff may also be interviewed.
+SMA staff can observe the delivery of medication management services, if necessary.